runtipi/runtipi-appstore/apps/docron/metadata/description.md

     ports:
       - 8080:8080
     environment:
-      - DockerConnection=unix:///var/run/docker.sock
+      - DOCKER_CONNECTION=unix:///var/run/docker.sock
       - DB=Data Source=/data/docron.db;
+      - KEY_PATH=/data/keys
     volumes:
       - /var/run/docker.sock:/var/run/docker.sock:ro
-      - /<yourDBFolder>/:/data
+      - /<yourFolder>/:/data
 ```

 ### Parameters
 `Docron` expects the following parameters to function properly:
-- **ENV**: `DockerConnection` - This is the address that `Docron` will use to connect and gather information about containers for start/stop operations.
+- **ENV**: `DOCKER_CONNECTION` - This is the address that `Docron` will use to connect and gather information about containers for start/stop operations.
 If this parameter is not provided, it will default to a `Docker for Windows` environment.
 - **ENV**: `DB` - `Docron` uses `SQLite` to store schedules.
 To store the database in a mounted volume, provide this parameter.
 Otherwise, the database will be created inside the container.
+- **ENV**: `KEY_PATH` - `Docron` stores anti-forgery keys here.
+Any path within a container will work, but it is better to provide a path to a mounted volume.
 - **VOL**: `<yourDBFolder>` - If you want to persist the database between container updates, specify a host folder path to be mounted.

 ### Screenshots